home-assistant-ecosystem/python-glances-api/README.md

 ```

 For Nix or NixOS is[ pre-packed module](https://search.nixos.org/packages?channel=unstable&query=glances-api)
 available.
-The lastest release is usually present in the ``unstable`` channel.
+The latest release is usually present in the ``unstable`` channel.

 ```bash
 $ nix-env -iA nixos.python3Packages.glances-api